-After a long career in advertising and sales promotion art , I now paint watercolors full time.
-A graduate of the University of Toledo and the Toledo Museum of Art School of Design, I have a BA in Fine Art, graduating with honors in history, social sciences and journalism.
+After a long career in advertising art , I now paint watercolors full time.
+A graduate of the University of Toledo and the Toledo Museum School of Design, I have a BA in Fine Art, graduating with honors in history, social sciences and journalism.
 At age 17, I started working summers during college as a staff artist at the Toledo Blade daily newspaper.
-There I worked under Ray Bloch, one of the least acclaimed and most talented artists I've ever met.
-After college I worked as a designer and assistant art director for an advertising agency and later started an art studio producing advertising design and illustration.
+There I worked under Ray Bloch, one of the most talented artists I've ever met.
+After college I worked as a designer and assistant art director for Beeson Reichart Advertising.
+At age 26 I founded an art studio, Paul Sullivan Studio, producing advertising design and illustration.
 The studio did work for a number of Fortune 500 companies, Owens Corning Fiberglas, LOF Glass and Cooper Tire to name a few.
-For the last 20 years of my commercial career, I worked as a designer, illustrator and eventually as an art director for Motorola Visual Media Communications in Arizona.
+For the last 20 years of my commercial career, I worked as a designer, illustrator and art director for Motorola Visual Media Communications in Arizona.

 One of the true loves of my life is drawing and painting people.
-Most of my pictures involve people in an urban environment doing the simple sort of activities that we all do every day.
-I spend a lot of time trying to make the action look as natural as possible, particularly that of people walking.
-One of my favorite subjects to paint is people reading.
-With each day I find more to learn about painting.
+Most of my pictures involve people in an urban environment doing the sort of activities we all do each day.
+This year I completed the sixth of a series of paintings featuring NYC's mid town area.
+At present I am working another New York painting, Broadway & 47th.
+With each day I find more to learn about painting and drawing.
 It is a wonderful, never-ending learning process.